sams4566/bear-fitness/README.md

 #### Check user logged out
 - On the navbar, the wishlist is not visible.
 PASS
-- Under account section of the navbar, there is not an option to 'Add Item'
+- Under account section of the navbar, there is not an option to 'Add Item'.
+PASS
 - When the basket is clicked a message directing the user to login to add items to their basket appears.
 PASS
 - On the user info page, adding a rating by clicking one of the stars doesn't change the rating total.
 PASS
 - On the user info page, there is no option to leave a review.
 PASS